-When a circuit provided on a 4-wire basis is used for programme transmission in one direction and for supervision and/or coordination in the other direction (see § 3.2 above) an additional charge may be made.
+When a narrow-band circuit provided on a 4-wire basis is used as a sound-programme circuit in one direction and as a control circuit in the other direction (see § 3.2 above) an additional charge may be made.

-5.1.5 A multiple transmission, where the programme is routed over an interconnected network of international circuits and is received simultaneously in several countries, is considered, from the charging point of view, as separate transmissions:
+5.1.5 International circuits which are part of a network providing multiple-destination transmissions, where the programme is received simultaneously in several countries, are considered, from the charging point of view, as separate circuits:

-- from the point of origin to the first receiving terminal; - from the first receiving terminal to the next receiving terminal, and so on; - from a branching point across a circuit between two terminals to the next receiving point.
+- from the point of origin to the first receiving terminal; - from the first receiving terminal to the next receiving terminal, and so on; - from a branching point to the next receiving terminal.

-5.1.6 Broadcasting organizations should arrange among themselves which will pay charges for common sections of circuit in multiple transmissions.
+5.1.6 Broadcasting organizations should arrange among themselves which will pay charges for the common use of circuits in multiple-destination transmissions.
 The diagram in Figure 3/D.180 illustrates how such arrangements and the principles in § 5.1.5 above should be applied.